untodesu/voxelius/docs/dev/modding/api-tints.md

 # Tint API

 Each mod can register a named tint.
-Tints are used to paint specific block faces during rendering with a biome-specific color.
-This allows for there to be only a single block for stuff like grass, bushes and water
+Tints paint specific block faces during rendering with a biome-specific color.
+One block type can serve grass, bushes, water, and similar surfaces.

 ## Constant: null tint

-`tints.NULL_TINT` is an empty, undefined or otherwise invalid tint ID.
-From the gamedev and gameplay point of view, this value is to be treated as a "no tint" marker for block models and fluids
+`tints.NULL_TINT` is an empty, undefined, or otherwise invalid tint ID.
+Treat it as a "no tint" marker for block models and fluids in gameplay and gamedev.

 ## Functions

 ### Function: `tints.add(name, def) -> integer`

-Registers a new named tint
+Registers a new named tint.

 #### Arguments